-The Klein lab at The Ohio State University acknowledges the Shawnee, Miami, Lenape, and Wyandotte peoples as the traditional land caretakers of central Ohio and we are grateful to have the opportunity to work in this place.
-As a land grant institution, we pay our respects to ancestors, elders, and relatives/relations past, present and emerging.
+The Klein lab acknowledges the Shawnee, Miami, Lenape, and Wyandotte peoples as the traditional land caretakers of central Ohio and we are grateful to have the opportunity to work in this place.
+As part of a land grant institution, we pay our respects to ancestors, elders, and relatives/relations past, present and emerging.

 Omics is the collective name for a number of new fields of research, usually including genomics, transcriptomics, proteomics, metabolomics, and lipidomics.
 All of these various approaches have in common that they are based on analytical chemistry, generate large amounts of data, and (therefore) require computational data analysis.
 Omics techniques allow unprecedented insights into the molecular processes happening in living beings, and have sparked hopes of better understanding and treating modern-day diseases by revealing the disbalances causing these diseases.